peopledoc/mlvtools/README.md

 Contributing
 ------------

-We happily welcome contributions to MLV-tools.
+We happily welcome contributions to mlvtools.
 Please see our [contribution](./CONTRIBUTING.md) guide for details.